Group-8-itd/Group-8-itd.github.io/_posts/2021-11-17-what-is-ableism.md

 example, people with psychiatric disabilities such as depression and anxiety.

 * Disability Rights are highly intersectional; civil rights issues for women, people of color and LGBTQ+ people are intertwined with disability issues.
 Disability rights also overlap with issues such as healthcare, education, poverty, and more.

+Download the audio file for this post: [Audio file](assets/audio/what-is-ableism.mp3)